chriskuehl/autopkgtest/doc/README.package-tests.rst

 Reboot during a test
 --------------------

-Some testbeds support rebooting; for those, the testbed will have an ``autopkgtest-reboot`` command which tests can call to cause a reboot.
+Some testbeds support rebooting; for those, the testbed will have a ``/tmp/autopkgtest-reboot`` command which tests can call to cause a reboot.
 **Do not** use ``reboot`` and similar commands directly!
 They will cause testbeds like ``null`` or ``schroot`` to reboot the entire host, and even for ``qemu`` it will just cause the test to fail as there is no